codurance/site/src/_posts/2019-12-31-test-driving-a-cdn.md

 Your website is the origin in this diagram.

 By default this will start caching every request.
 Once you start adding cache headers to your pages then you can control how the CDN will cache the page.
+There are going to be parts of the site that you will not want to cache.
+Keep these seperated by a defined path structure to make your life easier (an /api prefix works well here).

 The advantage of this is that the CDN will be able to provide content to your users far faster than you can as they will be closer to them.
+This can take 100ms away from a call to the USA from Europe.
+This will make a significant difference.

 In addition the majority of the load on your site will be removed (the only visitors are the CDN nodes with an expired cache).
 If the site is static and the cache has been warmed up (each page visited) then it is possible to briefly turn off the origin site and still have the site up.
 This makes deploying a site that is under heavy load possible.

 Another benefit is that you can set the CDN to serve stale content.
 This means that should a cached page subsequently start to fail then the server will return the previously cached version.
 This will greatly increase the reliability of your site.